Approximation algorithms for the MAXSPACE advertisement problem: A 1/9-approximation for MAXSPACE-R

 \begin{lemma} Algorithm~\ref{alg:2} runs in polynomial time in the instance size and returns a feasible solution. \end{lemma}

-\begin{proof} Sorting the ads by release date can be done in polynomial time, and so does the loop of Line~\ref{lin:goto}.
+\begin{proof} Sorting the ads by release date in the loop of Line~\ref{lin:goto} can be done in polynomial time.
 Finding the slots to assign the ads takes time~$O(K)$.
 Therefore, the complexity of this algorithm is~${O(K\sum_{A_i \in M}{w_i} + |M|\lg|M|)}$, which is polynomial since~${w_i \le K}$.

 The algorithm adds a copy of an ad~$A_i$ only to compatible slots.
 Moreover,~$A_i$ is added only if exactly~$w_i$ copies of~$A_i$ can be added to compatible slots.
 Therefore, the algorithm returns a feasible solution. \end{proof}